alfiethomasson/PositiveReminders/README.md

 # Positive Reminders

-An application to show positive messages when you need them.
+A simple application to show positive messages when you need them.

-Currently in development